SHoltkamp1996/ReactStyle/README.md

  20. render

 ## propTypes
-* PropTypes will help you to clean your code and make him more maintainable.
+* PropTypes will help you to ceep your code clean and structured
 * Always define defaultProps for all non-required props.

 ```jsx